mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/13/day-267/">October 13, 2017</a></small></div>
 <p><strong>New York and California threatened to sue the Trump administration over health care subsidies</strong> the White House said it would cut off.
 "Again and again, President Trump has threatened to cut off these subsidies to undermine our healthcare system and force Congress to the negotiating table," New York Attorney General Eric Schneiderman said in a statement.
-He added that Trump is using people as "political pawns in his dangerous, partisan campaign to eviscerate the Affordable Care Act at any cost." (<a href="http://thehill.com/policy/healthcare/355262-ags-threaten-to-sue-over-health-care-subsidies">The Hill</a>)</p>
+He added that Trump is using people as "political pawns in his dangerous, partisan campaign to eviscerate the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> at any cost." (<a href="http://thehill.com/policy/healthcare/355262-ags-threaten-to-sue-over-health-care-subsidies">The Hill</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/13/day-267/">October 13, 2017</a></small></div>
-<p>My presidency is <strong>"substantially ahead of schedule"</strong> and he is making "tremendous strides" against ISIS, the Iran nuclear deal, tax reform, and repealing the Affordable Care Act. (<a href="http://www.politico.com/story/2017/10/13/trump-value-voters-summit-2017-243751">Politico</a>)</p>
+<p>My presidency is <strong>"substantially ahead of schedule"</strong> and he is making "tremendous strides" against ISIS, the Iran nuclear deal, tax reform, and repealing the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>. (<a href="http://www.politico.com/story/2017/10/13/trump-value-voters-summit-2017-243751">Politico</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/10/12/day-266/">October 12, 2017</a></small></div>
-<p><strong>Trump signed an executive order eliminating some Affordable Care Act insurance rules</strong> for small businesses that band together to buy health insurance as an association.
+<p><strong>Trump signed an executive order eliminating some <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> insurance rules</strong> for small businesses that band together to buy health insurance as an association.
 The order will also lift limits on limited coverage, short-term insurance, and expand ways workers could use employer-funded accounts to buy their own insurance policies.
 Critics say that by relaxing standards, Trump would be creating low-cost insurance options for healthier, younger consumers, which would result in higher costs for the sick and potentially destabilize and undermine the ACA insurance marketplace. (<a href="https://www.nytimes.com/2017/10/11/us/politics/trump-obamacare-executive-order.html">New York Times</a> / <a href="https://www.washingtonpost.com/national/health-science/trump-to-sign-executive-order-to-gut-aca-insurance-rules-and-undermine-marketplaces/2017/10/11/40abf774-ae97-11e7-9e58-e6288544af98_story.html">Washington Post</a> / <a href="https://www.wsj.com/articles/in-start-to-unwinding-the-health-law-trump-to-ease-insurance-rules-1507771015?mod=e2tw">Wall Street Journal</a>)</p>